Chart Color Schemes

 Health outcomes in Tingalpa are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Tingalpa's health indicators show below-average results, with common health conditions among its general population being somewhat typical but higher than the national average for older cohorts.
-Private health cover is very high in Tingalpa, at approximately 54% of the total population (~5,110 people), compared to 58.6% across Greater Brisbane.
+Tingalpa's health indicators show below-average results with common health conditions amongst its general population being somewhat typical but higher than the national average in older cohorts.
+Private health cover is very high at approximately 54% of the total population (around 5,110 people), compared to Greater Brisbane's 58.6%.

-The most prevalent medical conditions are mental health issues and asthma, affecting 9.1 and 8.3% of residents respectively.
-68.4% of Tingalpa's residents declare themselves completely clear of medical ailments, compared to 69.4% across Greater Brisbane.
-As of 2021, 16.5% of Tingalpa's residents are aged 65 and over (1,549 people).
-Health outcomes among seniors in the area present challenges that require more attention than those for the broader population.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 9.1 and 8.3% of residents respectively.
+About 68.4% of residents claim to be completely free from medical ailments, compared to 69.4% in Greater Brisbane.
+As of 2016, 16.5% of Tingalpa's population is aged 65 and over (around 1,549 people).
+Health outcomes amongst seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health